NREL/openstudio-standards/lib/openstudio-standards/standards/necb/NECB2011/nv.md

 * It uses same opening fraction for all windows of spaces.
 So, depending on a window area, the opening area of the window is calculated.

 ## Testing Plan
-* Tests were run to ensure cooling loads reduce depending on the inputs for min/max outdoor air temperature, Delta T between indoor and outdoor, and windows opening fraction.
+* Tests were run to ensure cooling loads reduce depending on the inputs for min outdoor air temperature, Delta T between indoor and outdoor, and windows opening fraction.
 * Timestep-based results for NECB2011 Full Service Restaurant in Vancouver were checked to see if NV and HVAC were not working simultaneously, and if NV was working properly regarding using setpoints for NV.
 The timestep-based results' excel file has been attached to the task (see https://github.com/canmet-energy/btap_tasks/issues/310).
 * A unit test and expected results file were developed.